MaterializeInc/materialize/doc/user/content/guides/postgres-cloud.md

 ---
-title: "Postgres CDC in the cloud"
+title: "Postgres CDC in the Cloud"
 description: "How to configure Postgres CDC for instances hosted on cloud services"
 weight:
 aliases: